mfirmann/Stockmarket-Forecasting-App-Prophet-Streamlit/README.md

 ### 🔍 Insights & Limitations

 ## ✅ Strengths
-- End-to-end workflow
+- End-to-end data workflow (data ingestion → modeling → web app)
-- Prophet × Streamlit integration
+- Clean integration between Prophet and Streamlit
-- Exploratory forecasting ready
+- Suitable for exploratory time series forecasting

 ## ⚠️ Limitations
-- Not financial advice
+- Forecasts are not intended for financial or investment advice
-- Volatile markets limitation
+- Prophet assumes trend continuity and may underperform in highly volatile markets
-- Demo-level deployment
+- Deployment setup is not production-grade (demo / experimental only)

 ## 📬 Contact